srinivassivaratri/Chirpy/README.md

 # 🐦 Chirpy

 ## Description
 Chirpy is a robust HTTP server built in Go that powers a microblogging platform.
-It provides a RESTful API for creating and retrieving short messages called "chirps", along with user management capabilities.
-The server includes features like content moderation, request metrics tracking, and PostgreSQL integration.
+It provides a RESTful API for creating and retrieving short messages called "chirps", along with secure user authentication.

 ## Why?
 Modern social platforms are often bloated with features and complex infrastructure.
 Chirpy aims to:
 - Demonstrate clean API design with Go
 - Show how to build a maintainable microservice
-- Implement practical features like content moderation and metrics
+- Implement secure user authentication
-- Serve as a reference for building production-ready web services
+- Showcase PostgreSQL integration with type-safe queries
-- Showcase integration with PostgreSQL using type-safe queries
+- Provide practical examples of password hashing and validation

 ## Quick Start
 1. Clone the repository